gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ### Use sensible, descriptive names

 Do not use short cryptic names or names based on internal jokes.
-It should be easy to type a name without looking up how it is spelt.
+It should be easy to type a name without looking up how it is spelled.
 Exception: Loop variables and variables with a small scope (less than 20 lines) may have short names to save space if the purpose of that variable is obvious.

 ### Only use English names
 It is confusing when mixing languages for names.
 English is the preferred language because of its spread in research and software development and because most libraries already used are in English.